tzeikob/javascript-patterns/control-flow/sequential-execution/readme.md

 Let's start by making the assumption that a sequential execution of tasks should be started given two arguments, an `input` of any type and the completion `callback`.
 Each task in execution is responsible to invoke the next in order task passing both the completion callback along with any result computed so far.
 In case an error is thrown at any given time, the execution should be rejected immediately by invoking the completion callback with the error.
 One critical rule is that the completion callback should be called only **once** in either rejection or completion.

-In order to keep our code as clean as possible we can split the execution of each task in a separate function instead of hard coding invocations within the lexical scope of a single function.
-Now assume we have an `api` module which exposes some asynchronous via callback operations, each of those operations expects two arguments, an `input` and a `callback`.
+In order to keep our code as clean as possible we can split the execution of each task in a separate functions instead of hard coding invocations within the lexical scope of a single function.
+Now assume we have an `api` module which exposes some asynchronous via callback operations, each of those operations expects two arguments, an input and a callback.
 The following code is an implementation of a sequential execution of three tasks each using its corresponding operation.

 ```javascript
 import { operationA, operationB, operationC } from "api";